Alec and Peter Graham

 Alexander Carter Graham MM (1881–1957) and Peter Graham MBE (1878–1961) were mountaineers, guides and hotel operators in New Zealand.
 They were instrumental in the establishment of the early New Zealand tourist industry and earned themselves worldwide reputations as climbers and guides.

 Graham family of Ōkārito

-Alec and Peter Graham were born at Three Mile Beach, Okarito, the fifth and sixth children of nurse and midwife Isabella and her husband from Paisley, Scotland, David Graham, a goldminer, storekeeper, Three Mile River ferryman and later a baker.
+Alec and Peter Graham were born at Three Mile Beach, Ōkārito, the fifth and sixth children of nurse and midwife Isabella and her husband from Paisley, Scotland, David Graham, a goldminer, storekeeper, Three Mile River ferryman and later a baker.
 The family made a farm at Waiho by Franz Josef Glacier.

 After their father died in October 1900 four of the six sons moved away from Ōkārito and the youngest, Alec and Peter, remained at the Waiho / Waiau farm.
 Now on her own, Isabella, as well as nurse and midwife, was postmistress, ran a store and took in paying guests.

 Alec and Peter made careers climbing and guiding visitors, and Peter joined the New Zealand Tourist and Publicity Department.